JamieFristrom/dungeonlife/README.md

 Run the game from within Roblox!
 If you did everything exactly right and there are no unforseen problems with your setup it should work!

 If you have problems let me know (join the Discord or message @happionlabs on twitter) but I can't promise speedy answers!

+# turning off the automated tests

+I usually leave quick-and-dirty suite of automated tests enabled that will run automatically in studio and take a couple of minutes.
+To turn those tests off, go to RunTests.server.ts and set

+`const runTests = false`

 # adding the localization table